BREAKING NEWS: Introducing Demandbase Buying Group AI — the biggest thing in B2B since ABM.

 In contrast to Demandbase, one vendor in our space highlights their access to an acquired chatbot tool to further enhance their IP address identification.
 This is not a well-adopted product.
 Additionally, they deploy email signature spyware to compare website visitor IPs with the email opener’s email domain.
 Email signature spyware is, by its very nature, inaccurate due to redirects and how certain email clients cause the signature pixels to fire in different ways.
 Consequently, the data is noisy and produces inaccurate signals.

-False account identification produces the same problem as inaccurate intent: a domino effect of bad decisions that cause wasted Marketing and Sales resources.
+False account identification produces the same problem as inaccurate intent: a domino effect of bad decisions that cause wasted marketing and sales resources.

 As mentioned at the top of this article, the deprecation of third-party cookies in Chrome will still have an impact on many B2B advertising vendors.
-Thankfully, we’ve built the Demandbase Advertising Cloud so that it doesn’t rely on cookies.
-We’ve already built and continue to optimize contextual advertising, we’ve significantly improved our IP identification data set for scale and accuracy, and we’ve partnered with the leading identity resolution provider, Liveramp, to incorporate their cookie-less IdentityLink technology into our custom-built B2B DSP.
+Thankfully, we’ve built Demandbase Advertising so that it doesn’t rely on cookies.
+We’ve already built and continue to optimize contextual advertising, we’ve significantly improved our IP identification data set for scale and accuracy, and we’ve partnered with the leading identity resolution provider, LiveRamp, to incorporate their cookie-less IdentityLink technology into our custom-built B2B DSP.

-Speaking of contextual advertising, we’d like to give you a sneak peek at our High Intent Page Advertising.
+Speaking of contextual advertising, we’d like to give you a sneak peek at our high-intent page advertising.
 It’s a new technology under continued optimization that focuses ad budgets on hyper-contextual impressions.
 We use natural language processing (the same technology used to collect intent) to score how closely the content of a specific publisher page matches your campaign.
-For impressions being served on the highest scoring pages, our smart bidder will bid more frequently and with a higher CPM.
+For impressions being served on the highest-scoring pages, our smart bidder will bid more frequently and with a higher CPM.
 This new type of ad impression scoring is completely independent of third-party cookies or any other form of user tracking.
 Initial campaign tests are seeing increased advertising performance thanks to this more targeted approach.

 High Intent Page Advertising is a new technology at Demandbase under continued optimization that focuses ad budgets on hyper-contextual impressions.